Thank you for subscribing

 Chinese New Year, while celebrating the same event, is the term used most commonly within China.
 In other countries that celebrate, the term ‘Lunar New Year’ is more widely used.

-Family get together to celebrate and have foods to symbolise luck, wealth and prosperity.
+Families celebrations include foods that symbolise luck, wealth and prosperity.
 Image: Getty

 Who celebrates Chinese and Lunar New Year?